gmazzo/android-fontawesome/README.md

 Pros|Cons
 ----|----
-Library is updated on each build|Increased build time
+Library is updated on each build|Higher build time if many resources (or all) are used You have control of which resources are imported|

 ### As a Gradle dependency
 On your `build.gradle` add: